gilzoide/hello-gdextension/1.hello-c/README.md

 ## Creating a `StringName`
 First of all, let's get to the job of creating the `StringName` "print".
 `StringName` is a version of the `String` type that is optimized to be used as unique identifiers.
-This technique of having unique instances of Strings is called "String Interning" and is used by several programming languages, like Java and Lua.
+This technique of having unique instances of Strings is called "String Interning" and is used by several systems, including programming languages like Java and Lua.
 More information on Godot's `StringName` can be found in its [documentation page](https://docs.godotengine.org/en/latest/classes/class_stringname.html).

 Looking at the `gdextension_interface.h` header file, there are only functions for creating `String` types from C strings.